 Bengali weddings rituals begin a few months prior to the actual wedding date.
 Some rituals might have become obsolete today, yet, a few are rigorously followed.

 There was a time when the families of the bride and the groom would meet at a place and fix the date for the auspicious occasion.
 The horoscope of the bride and groom would be matched and both the families would exchange gifts.

 This ritual stands outdated today, the horoscope of the bride-groom is matched online and the date is communicated over the telephone.

 This ceremony marks the formal acceptance of the bride and groom on by either family.
 The elders of the family put husked rice and trefoil leaves on the head of the bride and groom and present them with gold ornaments as a sign of love and acceptance.
 This ceremony can be held either prior to the wedding or on the very day.
 This is also considered similar to the Engagement ceremony.

 This ritual is the Bengali version of a bachelorette party.
-This ceremony takes place in the presence of near relatives, neighbors, and friends where the bride and groom are offered a platter of traditional Bengali delicacies, which is considered to be their last meal as a spinster or a bachelor.
+This ceremony takes place in the presence of near relatives, neighbours, and friends where the bride and groom are offered a platter of traditional Bengali delicacies, which is considered to be their last meal as a spinster or a bachelor.

 This ceremony takes place at the dawn of the wedding day.
 The ladies of the bride and groom’s family move together to a waterbody nearby to fill a pitcher of water, this water would be used for the snan ritual.